 An experienced attorney can help you obtain the necessary evidence and records for the strongest claim or case.
 If you have questions about your personal injury case, then give us a call so we can help!

 Get Your Legal Questions Answered in a Free Consultation Today

 If you have been hurt in an accident, then you may not know whether to file a claim or a lawsuit.
-Call (859) 550-2900 us or contact us online for a free consultation to have your questions answered by an experienced legal professional.
+Call Minner Vines Injury Lawyers, PLLC or personal Injury law firm at (859) 550-2900 or contact us online for a free consultation to have your questions answered by an experienced legal professional.